-The YMCA is committed to providing school-age children with a clean, safe, and nurturing environment.
+The YMCA is committed to providing young children with a clean, safe, and nurturing environment.
 Each child is considered wonderful and unique.
 They are encouraged to cultivate their strengths and talents while developing skills necessary to succeed in a more formalized educational setting and throughout life.

-The foundations of our Summer Camp are based on Developmentally Appropriate Practices.
+The foundations of our Early Childhood Curriculum are based on Developmentally Appropriate Practices.
+This concept, endorsed by the National Association for the Education of Young Children, has grown to become a valid reliable resource in the field of Early Childhood Education.
 A Developmentally Appropriate Practice model of service delivery focuses on the developmental stages of young children, aligning their abilities with learning activities to challenge and stimulate.

-Our summer camp staff creates and implements activities appropriate for each child's age levels.
+Our educational staff creates and implements activities appropriate for each child's developmental levels.
 This, in turn, engages children in developmentally appropriate activities that enhance their physical, cognitive, social, and emotional growth.